mongodb/docs/source/reference/glossary.rst

       =======================  ==========

    Master
-      In conventional master/:term:`slave` replication, all writes
+      In conventional master/:term:`slave` replication, the master
-      are sent to the master database which ensures consistency.
-The entire contents of the master instance are replicated to the slave instance.
+      database receives all writes, which ensures consistency.
+The slave instances replicate the entire contents of the master instance.

    Slave
-      In conventional :term:`master`/slave replication, the contents
+      In conventional :term:`master`/slave replication, the slave
-      of the database are replicated on the secondary database.
-Read operations can be directed at the slave database, but all write operations must be directed to the master database.
+      instances replicate operations from the master database.
+While, clients and applications can read from slave databases, they must direct all write operations to the master database.
+Data read from slave instances may not be consistent with the master, depending on the database's consistency pattern.

    Primary
-      In a :term:`replica set` the primary node is the current ":term:`master`," of the set that receives write operations and ensures that the set maintains a consistent state.
-These nodes can assume :term:`secondary` status at a later point.
+      In a :term:`replica set` the primary member is the current ":term:`master`," of the set that receives write operations and ensures that the set maintains a consistent state.
+These instances can assume :term:`secondary` status at a later point.

    Secondary
-      In a :term:`replica set` the secondary nodes are the current :term:`slave` instances that replicate the content of the database and may assume :term:`primary` status at a later point.
-Secondary nodes can handle read requests, but all write operations are handled by the primary node.
+      In a :term:`replica set` the secondary members are the current :term:`slave` instances that replicate the content of the database and may assume :term:`primary` status at a later point.
+Secondary members may handle read requests, but only the :term:`primary` members can handle write operations.

    GridFS
       A method for storing files in a MongoDB database that exceed the